mckennapsean/dissertation/content/02-background.md

 description of what types of artifacts should be expected at each step is not provided.
 Furthermore, the model as a whole only loosely captures the overlapping and iterative nature of visualization design, as well as the role of evaluation throughout.
-The nine-stage framework, although the first model of its kind to provide guidance for conducting design studies, does not give actionable advice for knowing what stage a designer is in, what kinds of methods to employ, or the specific artifacts and decisions a designer should make, particularly in the middle four design stages.
-The design activity framework is largely inspired by the nine-stage framework, in particular to provide actionable guidance not currently available within this process model.
+As such, we consider the design activity framework as an extension of the four core design stages in Sedlmair's model for design studies, focused on helping novices perform general visualization design projects.
+The nine-stage framework, although the first model of its kind to provide guidance for conducting design studies, provides less actionable advice for novices, such as knowing what design stage a novice is in, what kinds of methods to employ, or the specific artifacts and decisions a novice designer should make.
+The design activity framework is largely inspired by the nine-stage framework but with a focus on providing more actionable guidance for novice visualization designers that is not currently available within the nine-stage framework.